 Play interactive games, try not getting lost in the mirror laze, hop on board the Nutri-train, and lots more!

-A must-visit if you’re visiting the Statue of Unity with young kids.
-The Children Nutrition park is open from 10 am to 6 pm Tuesday to Friday, and from 9 am to 9 pm on Saturday and Sunday.
+With tickets priced at ₹200 for adults and ₹125 for Children, the Children's Nutrition Park is open from 10 am to 6 pm Tuesday to Friday, and from 9 am to 9 pm on Saturdays and Sundays.